 The Shoe Memorial

 What I find mind-numbing is that history continues to repeat itself.
 Society seemingly never learns from past tragedies, at least not having learned enough to move forward in peaceful acceptance.
-I believe this is what travel teaches us.
+This is what travel teaches us.
 I can read about the shoe memorial and memorize the facts, but to actually stand alongside the River Danube trying to imagine the horror that took place in that very spot is a lesson well-learned.
-But as the global daily headlines report of continued bigotry and hate, it just drives home the point that history does indeed repeat itself.
+As the global daily headlines report of continued bigotry and hate, it just drives home the point that history does indeed repeat itself.

 But I digress.
 Budapest is all kinds of fabulous.
 If you find yourself with an opportunity to visit this city don’t pass it by.
 Just check the weather forecast first!